jadarnel27/joshthecoder.com/_posts/2019-04-14-orm-queries-lazy-loading.markdown

 So that innocuous code executes 101 queries.
 I've heard this called the "N+1 query problem" by [Oren Eini (AKA Ayende)][2].
 It's also one of the warnings emitted by [MiniProfiler][3], a lightweight profiling tool created by the folks at Stack Overflow.

+It's also called "being chatty."
+Don't be chatty.

-## Y Tho
+## y tho

 This is called Lazy Loading, and is the default mode of fetching related entities and child collections in Entity Framework (and NHibernate).

 I think this is actually a reasonable default, since many times you are probably not accessing those entities at all.
-Imagine if everytime you searched for a User in EF if every Comment that user ever left was also retrieved - just in case you need it.
-That's...not ideal.
+If every time I searched for a User in EF, it also loaded every Comment that user ever left - just in case I needed it - I'd be a little peeved.

 ## What To Do About It